Flash Memoir – personal writing from the heart

 Supplies/requirements: Writing materials and access to a computer with Zoom.

 Flash memoirs are non-fiction written pieces generally 1000 words or less.
 Although they can be about almost any subject, they are usually in-the-moment accounts.
 In this class, girls will learn how to write short, intense stories, using journal-writing and personal experience for inspiration.

 1. Introduction to Flash Memoir

 First, we’ll define flash memoir as a genre of writing.
+They are short pieces that usually deal with a memory, trip, craft, or experience.
+Flash memoirs have become more popular lately.
+As a result, many people are writing and sharing them.
 Next, we’ll explore its principles to express ourselves through writing.

 5. Conclusion and reading

 You will share your work, what you learned, and have time for questions and comments.